Rinse FM: Early years

-Founded by DJ Geeneus and DJ Slimzee, Rinse FM's first broadcast was in September 1994.
-For a three-year period in the early days of the station the Rinse studio was hosted in DJ Slimzee's house.
+Founded by Geeneus and Slimzee, Rinse FM's first broadcast was in September 1994.
+For a three-year period in the early days of the station the Rinse studio was hosted in Slimzee's house.
 In its early years the station mainly played jungle with a particular focus on MCs, a direction which set Rinse apart from competing stations.
 At the time the station broadcast from secret, makeshift locations such as kitchens and bedrooms belonging to friends and DJs, constantly moving between these locations to avoid getting shut down by authorities.
 Its first broadcast was made from Ingram House in Tower Hamlets, London.
 This continued to a lesser extent throughout the 16 years during which Rinse was a pirate radio station.

 Kool FM was the leading pirate radio station within the jungle scene, and it wasn't until Rinse changed its focus to the emerging garage scene around 1998–1999 that it gained a substantial following, thanks to the darker sound that it brought from its jungle days.
-Into the early 2000s, the station became critical for emergence and development of the genres grime and dubstep., and was managed during this time by DJ Uncle Dugs.
+Into the early 2000s, the station became critical for emergence and development of the genres grime and dubstep, and was managed during this time by DJ Uncle Dugs.
 Rinse broadcast on the frequency of 100.3/100.4FM for the majority of its unlicensed years on air.

 Radio 1 DJ John Peel recommended the station in 2004, stating that: